NVIDIA/phosphor-state-manager/docs/configurable_state_manager.md

 **Default -** this key will pass the value of state that will be set at the time startup of the service for that interface.
 The property name in "State_property" field will be set to this default value.
 So for use case in interface - **"xyz.openbmc_project.State.FeatureReady"** the **State" property will be set to this default value.
 Default value will be one of the values in enumerations defined in PDI for "State" property.
 > **ex:** "Default": "xyz.openbmc_project.State.FeatureReady.States.StandbyOffline"

-**ConditionsFallback -** this key will pass the value when no conditons evaluates to true in transition conditions.
-Its kind of worst case handling.
-> **ex:** "ConditionsFallback": "xyz.openbmc_project.State.FeatureReady.States.Starting"

 **States -**   It is a map of {value of "State_Property : conditions to be met} .
 Basically it is the enumerations on all values with its conditions.
 Whenever conditions are true that particular value is set.